 enhance and complement external quality assurance mechanisms as implemented by the NUC and strengthen internal quality assurance mechanisms.

-The Registry consist mainly of staff of different skills and qualifications which include Professional Administrators, Executive Officers, Secretarial staff, Information professionals etc. it is headed by the Registrar who is a Principal Officer and Secretary to the Governing Council, Senate, Congregation and Convocation.
+The Registry consists mainly of staff of different skills and qualifications which include Professional Administrators, Executive Officers, Secretarial staff, Information professionals etc. it is headed by the Registrar who is a Principal Officer and Secretary to the Governing Council, Senate, Congregation and Convocation.

 UNIVERSITY CULTURE

-Based on the earlier definition, University Culture, simply speaking, refer to the ways of life within the university community in terms of what they belief in, the acceptable behaviours, norms and tradition based on their history.
+Based on the earlier definition, University Culture, simply speaking, refers to the ways of life within the university community in terms of what they belief in, the acceptable behaviours, norms and tradition based on their history.
 Thus, while there may be some culture that cut across the University system in general, there are some set of beliefs and practices that are peculiar to individual universities based on their own history and tradition.

 It has been confirmed however that university culture can be divided into two sectors.
 Shen and Tian (2012) identified two main dimensions of university culture namely academic culture and campus culture.
 The academic culture, according to the scholars, consists of academic outlook, academic spirit, academic ethics and academic environment.
 The driving force of the university is the search for truth by extending the frontiers of knowledge.
 Basically, a University is set up to produce knowledge through research, propagate knowledge through teaching and cause development of the society through application of knowledge.
 According to Shen and Tian (2012), the components of Academic Culture includes academic outlook (which involves academic activities), academic spirits (the thoughts and spiritual power acquired through long term academic practice and activities), academic ethics (norms, regulations, laws and guidelines upon which academic activities are based); and academic environments ( which refers to the spatiotemporal and sociological environments of the university).